Mouthguards for TMJ, Sleep Apnea, & Teeth Grinding Protection

 - Boil-and-Bite Mouthguards – Boil-and-bite mouthguards are also inexpensive and sold in most drugstores, although they only come in one size.
 You must boil the mouthguard until it’s soft enough to bite down on, so you can customize it to fit snugly over your front teeth.

 - Custom-Made Mouthguards – Custom-made mouthguards are the ones created at Smile Zone Dental using a mold of your teeth.
 Because they offer a tighter fit, they’re suggested if you need to wear a mouthguard for sleeping.
 You won’t have to worry about your custom mouthguard coming out while you’re asleep, which is crucial if you have sleep apnea or grind your teeth at night.
 While they may be a bit more expensive than the standard drugstore options, dental insurance may cover part or all of their costs.
 We accept most dental plans and have financing available through CareCredit®, Lending Club, and Proceed Finance for patients.

 Mouthguards Prevent Sports Injuries for Patients of All Ages

 Being an athlete may be fulfilling, but it also comes with certain risks to your health and well-being.
 Participating in contact sports increases your risk of facial trauma and injury to your teeth and soft oral tissues if you don’t have adequate protection.
-If you participate in any of the following activities regularly, we suggest contacting us to discuss getting fitted for a dental mouthguard at either our Canton or Fort Gratiot, MI dental practice:
+If you participate in any of the following activities regularly, we suggest contacting us to discuss getting fitted for a dental mouthguard at either our or Fort Gratiot, MI dental practice: